PennLINC/qsirecon/docs/preprocessing.rst

 Using only DWI data (bypassing the T1w workflows)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to use QSIPrep to process *only* diffusion-weighted images.
+It is possible to use QSIRecon to process *only* diffusion-weighted images.
 In
 the case of infant data, where robust skull-stripping methods are not
 currently available, or where anatomical preprocessing has already been
 performed in another pipeline, the user can specify ``--dwi-only``.